Executive Director & CO-FOUNDER

-Freshly transplanted in Seattle from Richmond, Virginia, she has hit the ground running, teaching art, facilitating community outreach, and running the upcoming Craft Camp, as well as stepping into the new role as Operations/Materials Manager at Seattle ReCreative.
+Transplanted in Seattle from Richmond, Virginia, a year ago, she has hit the ground running, teaching art, facilitating community outreach, and stepping in as the first Operations/Materials Manager at Seattle ReCreative.
 She also teaches camps and classes as well as keeping up the social media at Thrive Art School.

 Programs & Events Coordinator

 Katie Stewart has enjoyed working with children since she was in high school, babysitting and nannying her way through Smith College and beyond.
 Originally from the East Coast, she worked as a Teaching Assistant and Lead Counselor for Glen Urquhart School's GAIN @ GUS-- a program that hosts intelligent, motivated kids from the poorer areas of Boston-- where she taught art and theatre classes as well as assisting in the classroom.
 Here in Seattle, she has taught theatre classes for Youth Theatre Northwest and Stone Soup Theatre.